Moissanite Engagement Rings

 Special features of a moissanite are its brilliance and fire.
 A gemstone’s brilliance is determined by its refractive index, and moissanite is the world’s most brilliant gemstone.
 This means moissanite will reflect the most amount of light out of the crown of the stone, even slightly more so than a diamond.

 While diamonds and moissanites look incredibly similar, they will act differently in very specific ways.
 Because of the very controlled environment and creation process in a lab, moissanite in the marketplace falls into one of two color categories: colorless and near colorless.
 To compare with diamonds, color grades D, E, F are referred to as colorless or super premium and the grades G, H will be near colorless or premium.
 The colorless version of moissanite exhibits a clear, icy white while the near colorless gems will have a very slight yellowish body color.
+To understand more about, read here for the differences between lab diamonds and moissanites.

 Clarity in a moissanite is essentially flawless since they are manufactured by Charles & Colvard to a high quality standard.
 That means that there should not be any visible inclusions even at 10x magnification.
 As a result of all these qualities, moissanite is capable of being fashioned as a beautiful gemstone in just about every cut and shape.